 Lake O’Hara is a collection of exquisite lakes and hanging valleys linked by a well-marked and well-maintained trail network.
-These are the most popular destinations and they are all spectacular.
-Strong hikers may wish to combine one or more of these destinations using alpine routes:
+These are the most popular and they are all spectacular.
+Strong hikers may wish to combine more than one of these trails using alpine routes:

 - Lake O’Hara

 - Lake Oesa

 - Lake McArthur

 Map (PDF, 350 KB)

 Length : 2.8 km circuit